 Some people may be prone to schizophrenia, and a stressful or emotional life event might trigger a psychotic episode.
-However, it's not known why some people develop symptoms while others don't.
+However, it's not known why some people develop symptoms while others do not.

 Schizophrenia tends to run in families, but no single gene is thought to be responsible.

 It's more likely that different combinations of genes make people more vulnerable to the condition.
-However, having these genes doesn't necessarily mean you'll develop schizophrenia.
+However, having these genes does not necessarily mean you'll develop schizophrenia.

 Evidence that the disorder is partly inherited comes from studies of twins.
 Identical twins share the same genes.

-In identical twins, if one twin develops schizophrenia, the other twin has a one in two chance of developing it, too.
+In identical twins, if a twin develops schizophrenia, the other twin has a 1 in 2 chance of developing it, too.
 This is true even if they're raised separately.

-In non-identical twins, who have different genetic make-ups, when one twin develops schizophrenia, the other only has a one in seven chance of developing the condition.
+In non-identical twins, who have different genetic make-ups, when a twin develops schizophrenia, the other only has a 1 in 7 chance of developing the condition.

-While this is higher than in the general population, where the chance is about 1 in 100, it suggests genes aren't the only factor influencing the development of schizophrenia.
+While this is higher than in the general population, where the chance is about 1 in 100, it suggests genes are not the only factor influencing the development of schizophrenia.

 Studies of people with schizophrenia have shown there are subtle differences in the structure of their brains.

-These changes aren't seen in everyone with schizophrenia and can occur in people who don't have a mental illness.
+These changes are not seen in everyone with schizophrenia and can occur in people who do not have a mental illness.
 But they suggest schizophrenia may partly be a disorder of the brain.